ssc-sp/datahub-portal/README.md

 ## How to get started with the portal

-1. Checkout this project and open the folder in VSC
+1. Checkout this project and open the folder in Visual Studio Code or Visual Studio Community/Pro/Enterprise
-2. Ensure you have contributor role in NRCan's Azure resource group "ciosb-dev-datahub-ca-central"
-3. Open a new terminal and run: ```./initLocalDev.ps1```
+2. Configure required values in appsettings.json or start the portal in offline mode

+## Offline mode

+The offline configuration mode lets you start the project without the Azure environment - this mode only requires a local sql server database.